Reapplying to Medical School: What to Change?

 Reevaluate your Recommendation Letters

 Evaluating your recommendation letters is a tricky step because their content is hidden from applicants.
 What we really mean is to think about how well each of your letter writers knew you.
 A longer and more meaningful connection will yield a better and less generic letter.
-Success in any cycle, especially as a reapplicant, is strongly influenced by how well you make the case that you are an excellent student who stands out from your peers and offers unique experiences, traits, and insights that will add to a diverse class.
-It is best to keep the letters that you believe are the strongest, and either remove or replace those that are likely the weakest.
-Furthermore, if you have had a significant new experience since your previous application cycle, you should include a letter from your new mentor or supervisor if at all possible.
-Admissions committees will want to hear directly from whoever oversaw your recent year(s) of additional experiences, which hopefully involved both personal and academic/professional growth.
+As a reapplicant, success hinges on showcasing your excellence and unique contributions to create a diverse class.
+It is best to keep the letters that you believe are the strongest, and either remove or replace those that are likely the weakest

 Update Work and Activities Section

 As you approach a new cycle, remember to be proud of yourself for your perseverance and commitment to medicine.
 If you acknowledge your prior mistakes or shortcomings and honestly explain how you’ve addressed them, you will win a lot of points in the eyes of admissions committees who are looking for just such qualities in future physicians.
 But, do put your best foot forward and emphasize your improvements above all else.
-In addition to developing a superior application, the best thing you can do to make your next cycle a success is maintain confidence, optimism, and patience.
+In addition to developing a superior application, the best thing you can do to make your next cycle a success is to maintain confidence, optimism, and patience.
 Good luck!